BIDMCDigitalPsychiatry/LAMP-platform/docs/07-deploy/07-deploying.md

     4. `api.example.com` Your LAMP Platform API Server domain shared with others to use.
     5. `db.example.com` Your internal database management domain.
     6. `dashboard.example.com` The address you will use to access the LAMP dashboard.

-If you are deploying more than one stack, please be sure that all traefik variables (for example, `traefik.http.routers.lamp_dashboard.rule`) under "labels" are unique.
-Otherwise, this will cause issues with both the deployment of this container and the other containers that contain the duplicate variables.

     ```yaml
     version: '3.7'